 - Williams originally scored the scene where Luke looks out to the double sunset with his theme but George Lucas suggested he use the theme he wrote for Obi-Wan instead.
 Williams complied and now it is known as "Binary Sunset" and used for any scene involving the Force.
-(It's also perhaps the supreme example of the power of music in film, as it turns a simple shot of a young man staring into the sunset into a powerful scene of desolation and longing.)
+(It's also one of the best examples of the power of music in film, as it turns a simple shot of a young man staring into the sunset into a powerful scene of desolation and longing.)

 - "Hedwig's Theme" has ended up being the theme of the whole Harry Potter series.

 - Fanfare: He's so good, he's gotten raves from the directors just from watching him conduct.
-Richard Donner even admitted he screwed up a recording take for Superman by running into the room shouting how great it was.
+Richard Donner even admitted he screwed up a recording take for Superman: The Movie by running into the room shouting how great it was.